YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Now it's time to work on restoring the backup.
 The first backup (the database backup) provides a complete, ready-to-run database.
 The subsequent bytestream backups can be applied to the database backup using the mupip restore command.

 Create an environment to restore the backup.
 It may be easiest if you simply use the backup directory you created, and working in a new shell session, copy exDir/env and exDir/yottadb.gld to the backup directory and edit them to reflect their new locations.
 (Note that since global directories are used only to create databases, there is no reason to change the default journal file names in the regions of the global directory file in backup.
-Nevertheless, it is good practice to keep global directories correct, since that global directory may be used at a future time to create new database files.]
+Nevertheless, it is good practice to keep global directories correct, since that global directory may be used at a future time to create new database files.)

 .. parsed-literal::
-   yottadbuser\@paris:~/exDir$ cp gtmenv yottadb.gld backup/
+   yottadbuser\@paris:~/exDir$ cp ydbenv yottadb.gld backup/
-   yottadbuser\@paris:~/exDir$ cd backup; vim backup/gtmenv # edit to point to backup directory yottadbuser\@paris:~/exDir/backup$ cat gtmenv export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/ export ydb_gbldir=$HOME/exDir/backup/yottadb.gld
+   yottadbuser\@paris:~/exDir$ cd backup; vim backup/ydbenv # edit to point to backup directory yottadbuser\@paris:~/exDir/backup$ cat ydbenv export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/ export ydb_gbldir=$HOME/exDir/backup/yottadb.gld
    export ydb_log=/tmp/yottadb/r1.20_x86_64
    export ydb_tmp=$ydb_log
    export ydb_principal_editing=EDITING
    export ydb_repl_instance=$HOME/exDir/backup/yottadb.repl
-   export ydb_repl_instname=Paris
+   export gtm_repl_instname=Paris
    export ydb_routines="$HOME/exDir/backup* $ydb_dist/libyottadbutil.so"
    mkdir -p $ydb_tmp
    alias mumps=$ydb_dist/mumps
    alias mupip=$ydb_dist/mupip
-   yottadbuser\@paris:~/exDir/backup$ source gtmenv
+   yottadbuser\@paris:~/exDir/backup$ source ydbenv
    yottadbuser\@paris:~/exDir/backup$ mumps -run GDE
    %GDE-I-LOADGD, Loading Global Directory file /home/yottadbuser/exDir/backup/yottadb.gld
    %GDE-I-VERIFY, Verification OK

    GDE> show -segment

-                     *** SEGMENTS ***
+                     \*\*\* SEGMENTS \*\*\*
     Segment           File( def ext: .dat)   Acc Typ Block       Alloc Exten  Options
     ----------------------------------------------------------------------------------
     A                $HOME/exDir/aA.dat       BG DYN 4096        5000  10000  GLOB=1000